ghanning/MultiViewRoomLayout/README.md

 #### ScanNet++

-Each tuple consists of 10 randomly sampled DSLR images.
-For the training scenes 250 tuples were generated whereas the validation and test scenes each have 20 image tuples.
+Each tuple consists of randomly sampled DSLR images.
+For the training scenes 250 tuples were generated whereas the validation and test scenes each have 20 image tuples - all containing 10 images.
 The tuples can be found in the files [images_train.json](dataset/scannetpp/images_train.json), [images_val.json](dataset/scannetpp/images_val.json) and [images_test.json](dataset/scannetpp/images_test.json).

+For the "multi_room" split 3 image tuples, with 20 DSLR images per room, were generated for every scene.
+These are given in [images_multi_room.json](dataset/scannetpp/images_multi_room.json).

 #### 2D-3D-Semantics